SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-14-Git-Tutorial-optional/README.md

 5. Work with branches by creating a new branch and adding commits to that branch.
 6. Merge one branch with another branch.
 7. Rebase one branch onto another branch.
-8. Discover solution branches in the furnitureshop repository.

 Let's get started ...